InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/feature-owners.md

 ## Patlet

-This pattern is for scaling inner source project contributions aligned with business initiatives and for aspirant associates who are looking for stretch assignments, more accountability, develop their soft skills and be successful at work.
+This pattern is for scaling inner source project contributions aligned with business initiatives and for aspirant employees who are looking for stretch assignments, more accountability, develop their soft skills and be successful at work.

 ## Problem

 Contributions in innersource projects mostly are all volunteer based.
 Below are the challenges we see in day-to-day life:
 - How to increase more contributions in the project.
-- How to create opportunities for associates who want to play more than an individual contributor role and are looking for:
+- How to create opportunities for employees who want to play more than an individual contributor role and are looking for:
     - Elevating leadership skills.
     - More visibility at work.
     - More accountability.